typemaster007/TourCanadaAPI/README.md

 # TourCanada

 > The folder "frontend" contains the code of the website's frontend.

+> The folder "2fa" contains the code of the for registration module and email verification.
+><br><small>Note: "2fa" module is independent module.
+To run it, follow its readMe.

 To run the api on localhost:
 * `clone the repo`